Where is Harvard?

 In the Heart of Cambridge, a heartbeat away from Boston

 Harvard College gives you all the benefits of a city—with Boston’s downtown dining and entertainment just a 12-minute subway ride away—as well as the feeling of a quiet haven, separate from the hustle and bustle of city life.
 It truly is the best of both worlds.
-Nestled in Cambridge on the banks of the Charles River, Harvard is surrounded by one-of-a-kind shops, international restaurants, bookstores, cafés, theaters and about fifty other colleges and universities.
+Nestled in Cambridge on the banks of the Charles River, Harvard is surrounded by one-of-a-kind shops, international restaurants, bookstores, cafés, theatres and about fifty other colleges and universities.
 Take in sporting events, concerts, and colorful street performances in Harvard Square, where you can also access Boston’s comprehensive public transportation network, the MBTA.
 Nearby you’ll find the lively Boston waterfront, home to a world-famous aquarium and science museum.
 Buses, subways, and trains will also bring you to the beaches of the Atlantic, cozy seaside villages from Cape Cod to Maine, ski slopes, the famous fall foliage of our northern forests, and scores of local cultural venues and historic sites.
 With Boston Logan International Airport just across the river, you’re only six hours away from London.

 The Harvard Campus

 Harvard College is located along the Charles River opposite Boston, with the main campus spread over about 220 acres.
 The residential areas are near the centre of campus, along the river and on the central quad.
 There are over 400 buildings associated with the university, linked by an efficient shuttle bus system.
 Most students walk or bike to get around, and having a car is not a priority.
 Take a look at our campus map to see the College’s layout, buildings, and surrounding landmarks.